Submitting Jobs

 Array Job Submission

-To submit an array job, use the sbatch command with your SLURM script that includes the --array option.
+To submit an array job, use the sbatch command with your Slurm script that includes the --array option.
 For example:

 sbatch process_array.sbatch

 This will submit the entire array job.
-SLURM will then manage the execution of individual tasks within the array based on available resources.
+Slurm will then manage the execution of individual tasks within the array based on available resources.

 Parallel jobs